zenparsing/js-classes-1.1/docs/definitions.md

 - Instance variables are declared via a distinct class body element (a `let` definition), and accessed via a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
 - Instance variables can have initializers.
 The value of an initializer is statically determined at the time the class definition is evaluated.
 To initialize an instance variable to an instance-specific value, the constructor must be used.
 This should be no different from what ES developers are already accustomed to doing.
 - Instance variables can hold functions.
 If the function is an arrow function, the function will inherit the instance object that the instance closure is attached to as its default context.
 - Instance variables can be declared static using the `static` keyword after the `let` keyword.
-Static instance variables are collectively placed in a single instance closure that is attached to the constructor function.
-This instance closure shares the same class signature as the constructor.
+Static instance variables are collectively placed in a single class closure that is attached to the constructor function.
 - Instance variables are not visible to any existing reflection mechanisms.
 - Instance variable accesses are not trapped by ECMAScript Proxies.
 - `let` is repurposed to declare instance variables because its semantic conceptually limits the declaration to within the `{}` of the class definition.